 I’m not saying we don’t pee our pants, especially when we laugh, but I don’t see us getting excited about incontinence products or walk-in tubs.
 I can’t tell you how many times I get pitches from advertisers pitching elderly products.
 They think that because I write for women over 50, that’s what my audience wants.
 We may be “officially” seniors, but we’re still active, engaged, love to travel, and some of us are even looking for romance.

 Don’t sell us your snake-oil.
 One thing I’ve found in the over-50-market is a proliferation of products that claim to heal every ill from leaky gut to forgetfulness.
 Ads pop up every time we land on Facebook that takes us to long videos hawking weight loss pills or cures for indigestion.
 Most of these products are expensive and not very effective.
 Older women want the facts, clearly, and truthfully.
 We don’t appreciate being lied to and don’t want to waste our retirement income on useless crap.

 We are proud to be our authentic selves

 I applaud older style icons who dress creatively and authentically.
 Iris Apfel may go a bit overboard but I think she’s fabulous.
 She’s sticking her middle finger up to what older women are supposed to look like and is truly herself.

 Another is Lyn Slater, a 60-ish Fordham Professor whose bold and high-fashion style has turned her into an Accidental Icon.
 She doesn’t look like your typical Grandma and is a force to be reckoned with.

 Older French and Italian women dress elegantly and are revered as fashion consumers.
 If you’re looking for a fabulous outfit you may have to go to Europe to find it.

 Banish derogatory terms for aging

-As a Baby Boomer woman, what attracts you to product marketing for the over 50 market?
+As an older woman, what attracts you to product marketing for our demographic?
 Please leave a comment below.